Cultivating Purpose and Discernment in a Computational World

 The speed and spread of computational power now pull many of the concepts that once anchored Western experience through this threshold: consciousness, intelligence, rationality, knowledge, politics, culture, technology, progress.
 None remain intact.
 All are being reformatted and realigned as computation reaches new scales and velocities.

 The question is no longer whether we can master nature, but whether we can master our mastery.
 Can we recognize the accursed shares that emerge from systems that promise so much?
-As Bataille understood, every purpose throws off more than it intends.
+As Georges Bataille understood, every purpose throws off more than it intends.
 When these accursed shares are not consciously negotiated, they are discharged—unevenly, sometimes violently.

 Each promises an orientation untouched by time and contingency.
 Valuable in their own way, but they were cultivated in the Neolithic Age of seasonal rhythms and local consequences.

 These orientations typically begin with What is? questions: What is good?
 What is pleasure?
 What is the human being?
 What is a just society?
-The wager is that we can press a conceptual pause button—answer these questions first, suspend the noise of history, and then design our institutions to follow, as if moral clarity could be achieved by calling time out, assemble the experts, and answer the What is? questions.
+The wager is that we can press a conceptual pause button—answer these questions first, suspend the noise of history, and then design our institutions to follow, as if moral clarity could be achieved by calling time out, assembling the experts, and answering the What is? questions.

 The impulse is understandable, even perhaps necessary.

-When the time out ends, the real test is whether we are prepared to see—and revise—what the pause set in motion.
+When the time-out ends, the real test is whether we are prepared to see—and revise—what the pause set in motion.

 At the individual level, our ancient moralities encourage withdrawal.
 One steps back—from participation, from experimentation, from responsibility itself—hoping to preserve moral coherence by refusing the game altogether.
 The gesture can feel principled, even necessary, especially when the speed of change outpaces our ability to judge its consequences.